apheleia/arch-dev-setup/README.md

 ## Usage

 - run `base-setup.sh` to install a user and a basic ansible.
-- run ansible to setup machine
+- run ansible `base.yml` as root to setup machine
+- run ansible `local.yml` as normal user to setup the rest